 - the thing itself

 I see some of the relevance here within my practice.

 Firstly the thing itself – or the representation of the real world, but, as debated by Szarkowski, being remembered through the image that was taken, not by the scene studied by the eye.
 The notion here is that memory fades.
 A photograph can move the reality from existence to fabrication, directly by the perception of memory.

 My practice is very much about visually recording stories and as such I often record events attended by an audience.
 It is very often the case that images go onto become the agreed visual memory of the event, long after the physical memory has faded.

 The question here would be – who’s memory is being recorded and who is being altered.
 The photographer is, after all providing a view of an event that they see.
 This would be very different from the view someone else has seen.
-But the remembered image is often that of the photographer’s picture.
-The thing itself, therefore, can very much be a blessing or a curse depending on your own perception.
+However, the remembered image is often that of the photographer’s picture.
+The thing itself, therefore, can very much be a blessing or a curse depending on your perception.